sebastian-hofstaetter/teaching/README.md

 ### Lectures

 In the following we provide links to recordings, slides, and closed captions for our lectures.
-(Continuously adding more throughout the semester March-June 2021)
+Here is a complete playlist [on YouTube](https://www.youtube.com/playlist?list=PLSg1mducmHTPZPDoal4m59pPxxsceXF-y).

 | Topic                  | Description                                                                     | Recordings  | Slides  | Text  |
 | -------------          | -------------                                                                   |-------------                 | -----       | -----         |